 Do you work in a restaurant – as a Waiter, Busboy, or in the kitchen?

 Even if you receive tips, your boss must still pay a minimum wage, plus overtime for hours worked in excess of 40 hours per week.
 Under certain circumstances, you can receive a lower (tip credited) minimum wage as a tipped employee.
-For instance, a food service worker can receive a minimum wage of $7.50 per hour, as long as he earns the minimum wage ($7.25 under Federal Law and between $10.00 and $11.00 per hour under New York State Law, depending on the size and location of the employer) after tips are included.
+For instance, as a food service worker, you must receive a minimum wage of $7.50 to $8.65 per hour, depending on the size and location of the employer, as long as he earns the minimum wage ($7.25 under Federal Law and between $10.40 and $13.00 per hour under New York State Law, depending on the size and location of the employer) after tips are included.
 You must also receive time and one half the minimum wage for hours worked in excess of 40 hours per week.

-But many bosses don’t pay tipped food service employees the proper tip-credited minimum wage – currently $7.50 per hour.
+But many bosses don’t pay tipped food service employees the proper tip-credited minimum wage – currently between $7.50 and $8.65 per hour, depending on the size and location of the employer.
 Many bosses don’t pay overtime – time and one half of the tip-credited minimum wage – when the restaurant employee works over 40 hours of work in one week.
 Some restaurants don’t pay a wage at all, and the employees earn only tips.
 This is how bosses steal from their workers.

 For a tipped food service worker to qualify for the reduced (tip credited) minimum wage, the worker must have a tip pool or tip share, and a written notice must be provided by the employer.
 Importantly, only food service employees may be in the tip pool.
 For instance, tipped employees can “tip out” the bartender, bus boy, food runner, or hostess, but they can never be required to tip out kitchen employees (who are not directly involved in food service to customers).
 Bosses who make their wait staff to pay kitchen employees are stealing from their wait staff.
 This is illegal.